-With careers in hospo, “surrounded by animal products” conceded Renae, Hello Rosie is proving animal products are not essential for many of our favourite foods, from burgers and donuts even the likes of mallowpuffs and toffee pops—all of which rush out of their gorgeous food caravan based at Our Place and pops up at various markets.
+With careers in hospo, “surrounded by animal products” conceded Renae, Hello Rosie is proving animal products are not essential for many of our favourite foods, from burgers and donuts even the likes of mallowpuffs and toffee pops—all of which rush out of their gorgeous food caravan based which you'll find at various pop-ups and markets.

 While recreating some of those foods you thought you’d have to forgo if going plant-based, Sea People in the Mount are trying to improve on them.
 Mariah Whittaker says, “it has never been our intention to mimic the flavour of traditional ice cream, but rather to set a new standard for ice cream with cleaner, traceable and ethically sourced ingredients.”